Neutrino dispersion relations at finite temperature and density in the Left-Right Symmetric Model: Neutrino effective thermal masses

 We can observe that these effective thermal masses are different from each other.
 This fact is reflecting the asymmetry between number of fermions and antifermions which is described by the fermionic chemical potential.
 We remarkably notice that the quantity $M^2$ provides the effective mass for both particles and antiparticles in the vanishing chemical potential case, since $m'$ also vanishes.

 We notice that the expression given by (\ref{eq:mgtem}) is the most general fermionic effective thermal mass that is possible to obtain.
 This effective thermal mass depends on the fermion mass ($M_I$), the gauge boson mass ($M_B$), the leptonic chemical potential ($\mu_I$) and the temperature ($T=1/\beta$).
-We observe that if we fix $M_F=M_B=\mu_I=0$, the expression (\ref{eq:mgtem}) leads us to This result corresponds to the effective mass for the case of a massless fermion interacting through a massless gauge boson mass, being $C(R)$ the quadratic Casimir invariant of the representation defined by $(L^A L^A)_{mn}= C(R)\delta_{mn}$, in agreement with \cite{Weldon1982}.
+We observe that if we fix $M_F=M_B=\mu_I=0$, the expression (\ref{eq:mgtem}) leads us to

+This result corresponds to the effective mass for the case of a massless fermion interacting through a massless gauge boson mass, being $C(R)$ the quadratic Casimir invariant of the representation defined by $(L^A L^A)_{mn}= C(R)\delta_{mn}$, in agreement with \cite{Weldon1982}.

-Now if we fix $M_F=M_B=0$ into the expression (\ref{eq:mgtem}), for this case the tadpole does not exist and the expression (\ref{eq:mgtem}) implies $m'=0$.
+Now if we fix $M_F=M_B=0$ into the expression (\ref{eq:mgtem}), for this case the tadpole contribution does not exist and $m'=0$.
 For this reason the expression (\ref{eq:mgtem}) leads us to

 in agreement with \cite{Quimbay1999}.